meta-magic/microservice_workshop/shopping-cart-service/README.md

 # Shopping Cart Service
 The shopping cart service is responsible for providing an API that manages the products that a user has chosen to add to their online shopping cart.
-Application is build using
+Application focus on event sourcing and CQRS concept also.
+It is build using

 - Spring
 - AXON